McPhelpsius/FreeCodeCamp-Weather/r1-log.md

  - My Code lives here: https://github.com/McPhelpsius/FreeCodeCamp-Quote-Generator
 Picked a quote API after have some Network errors on the one I want Webpack Starter Kit is a tad too Pugly, so I knocked out a template

+### R1D7
+Random Quote Generator has a better Quote API that is more than Quote of the Day Tweeting is easy
+Facebook API is frustrating and not loading the SDK